Nagisa19/devops-livecoding/README.md

 # devops-livecoding

-This project is now mine !
+This project is now mine ! now on dev !